 Synchronous methods will be provided by Virtual Teachers and include live web-based sessions, discussion boards, interactive documents, shared whiteboards, break-out rooms, and face-to-face sessions daily (Monday-Friday.)
 K-6 virtual students will be required to attend two synchronous sessions daily and have the opportunity to participate in additional sessions based on student needs.
 All synchronous sessions will focus on core academics, the arts, health/physical education, and social skills.
 In order to meet the requirements of K-2 R.I.S.E, virtual students will meet through required asynchronous and synchronous sessions daily to address key elements such as: phoneme awareness, decoding, and vocabulary.
 Synchronous sessions will be required and others optional, depending on the progress/needs of the student.
-Students are assigned a color code each day that identifies them as 1) Green (present, on pace, on target, engaged), 2) Yellow (has fallen below the threshold in threshold in attendance, pact, target, or engagement.
+Students are assigned a color code each day that identifies them as 1) Green (present, on pace, on target, engaged), 2) Yellow (has fallen below the threshold in attendance, pace, target, or engagement) 3) Red (has fallen below the lower threshold in attendance pact, target, or engagement.
 Virtual Staff (Teacher, Paraprofessionals, Coordinator) and the District Connection Coach will have access to these reports and use them to require synchronous session attendance based on their progress.